WHAT to Eat

 5.7 Electrolytes and Fasting

 An adequate intake of electrolytes like sodium, potassium, magnesium, and calcium is critical, especially when eating less and losing weight.
 Our satiety analysis has shown that, after protein, we have the strongest cravings for the larger macrominerals like sodium, potassium and calcium.
-For more on this, see The Cheat Codes for Nutrition for Optimal Satiety and Health.

 One of the many functions of insulin is to help your kidneys recycle electrolytes in your body.
-So, when insulin levels decrease, you lose stored water in your body and minerals.
+So, when your glucose and insulin levels decrease, you lose stored water in your body and minerals.
 You may feel light-headed or experience muscle cramps if you do not have adequate electrolytes on board.
-Often what we experience as ‘hunger’ is a craving for minerals!

 If you’re interested in supplementing these harder-to-find minerals, we have created an Optimised Electrolyte Mix with the optimal amounts and ratios of sodium, potassium, and magnesium that many people have found helpful.